jakublaz/Nmap-scanning/Document.md

 We need to select from :
 - auto
 - ping
-- custom (if this give IP adress after it)
+- custom (if this give IP address after it)
 ### Scanning options:
 #### Presets:
 - fast